 The Netherlands is a fascinating country that is located in Europe.
 It is listed as one of the ten most educated countries in the World with a literacy rate of 72%.
 Some of the world’s most famous universities are found in the Netherlands.
 A Netherlands citizen can quickly gain a master’s level degree, as it is very easy to achieve.
 From the age of five years, education is mandatory for children.
 In the Netherlands, there are almost 579 Public libraries and about 1700 colleges.

 9. New Zealand

-France is one of the most beautiful country that is located in Europe.
-And it is the World’s 43rd largest nation.
-The education index of 99%, indicates that France is one of highly educated country amongst 200 countries around the globe.
-But some decades ago France education system used to be the best education system in the World.
-France educational system divided into three stages that are primary, middle and secondary.
+France is one of the most beautiful countries that is located in Europe.
+And it is the World’s 43rd-largest nation.
+The education index of 99%, indicates that France is one of the most highly educated countries among 200 countries around the globe.
+But some decades ago France’s education system used to be the best in the World.
+France’s educational system is divided into three stages that are primary, middle, and secondary.
 There are a large number of public universities in France from which the French government funds 83.

 List of Top 10 Most Educated Countries With Good Literacy Rate

 |Sr. No||Most Educated Countries|

 Education is a myth in small countries.
 People don’t send their children to school, and if they are willing to educate their children then, the tuition fees are so high that they can not afford it.
-But developed countries spend more on their educational system from their economy.
+But developed countries spend more on their educational system than their economy.
 Education is more important than any other activity.
 These ten countries are trying their level best to provide high-quality education to their children.
 They are providing almost free education.